-The NT Government has partnership agreements with Charles Darwin University (CDU) which includes Menzies School of Health Research and Batchelor Institute of Indigenous Tertiary Education (BIITE).
+The Northern Territory (NT) Government has partnership agreements with Charles Darwin University (CDU) which includes Menzies School of Health Research and Batchelor Institute of Indigenous Tertiary Education (BIITE).

 - develop the NT workforce